NovaXam/Portfolio/README.md

 ## Technologies

 > Architecture of the app built on React.
-Following good practice, all changes of the app render in one base stateful component.
+Following good practice, all changes of the app are rendered in one base stateful component.
 > All visual solutions include effects are built, customized and stored in CSS files.

 ***